njramorim/weather-monster/README.md

 Git clone this repo, `npm install` it and run `npm run dev`.
-The application will be provided at http://localhost:8080 If you try to access http://localhost:8080?theme=[justTypeAnything] the Application styled theme will change
+The application will be provided at http://localhost:8080 If you try to access http://localhost:8080?theme=[justTypeAnything] the Application styled theme will change.

+Also, if you click in the search-box and type nothing, it will bring the first 30 cities with more than 5 million inhabitants.
+If you type anything it will search and bring the first 30 results.
+You don't need to mind with accentuation or spaces ;).

+Obs: after selecting a city, try to click in its name to see it's location.

 ### Prerequisites